-This peak (there are technically 2 peaks, which are called out below) in the northeastern corner of the United States is best known as the last stop on the Appalachian Trail (or the first stop, depending where you start from).
+This peak (there are technically 2 peaks, which are called out below) in the northeastern corner of the United States is best known as the last stop on the Appalachian Trail (or the first stop, depending on where you start from).
 Though it is well-known in that aspect, very few photographers make it up to Mount Katahdin because of its remoteness.
-As the tallest peak in Maine at over 5,200 feet, Mount Katahdin offers some otherworldly views from the top.
+As the tallest peak in Maine at over 5,200 feet, Mount Katahdin offers some great views from the top.

-Colorado is famous for its several 14,000 foot peaks – 53 of them to be exact.
+Colorado is famous for its several 14,000-foot peaks – 53 of them to be exact.
 Some of the most well-known 14,000 footers, such as Longs Peak in the Rocky Mountain National Park, are pretty popular and more photographed.
 Capitol Peak, however, is one of the least traversed (and also least photographed) of Colorado’s mountainous peaks.

-The mountain top hikes mentioned above are just a sample of possibilities to explore around the county.
+The mountaintop hikes mentioned above are just a sample of possibilities to explore around the county.
 There are virtually unlimited amounts of great mountain hikes from Maine to California and everywhere in between.